ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * Right now, if you need super blazing-fast peformance, you're going to have to write native code.
 Intense apps and light apps are different products for different platforms.
+* Invest in a ton of varying mobile devices, so you dont have to wait and can experience the hardware personally
+* Devices are expensive: paying premium prices for brand-new devices